 After doing these four steps, water daily for a few weeks until your grass is starting to grow.
 To help reduce my own water consumption, I always consult the local weather forecast before beginning my yard projects to plan around when we’re going to have some good rainfall.
 Also, I typically water either early in the morning or during the evening.
 Watering when the air is cooler means there will be less evaporation and more of your water will make it into the soil.
 This is a more efficient use of your resources.

 Maintaining Your Lawn Organically and Sustainably

-Once your lawn is established, here are a few tips to keep it alive and prospering.
+Once your organic and sustainable lawn is established, here are a few tips to keep it alive and prospering.

 First, when mowing, mow as high as your mower will go.
 Tall grass will help keep your soil moist by shielding the soil from the sun’s direct rays.
 This alleviates your need to water as often.
 Mowing low to the ground will make your lawn look more like a golf course fairway but it will also discourage deeper root development and create more of an opportunity for weeds to develop.
 When unwanted seeds land in your lawn, they depend on sunlight and warm soil to germinate and grow.
 But if your lawn is tall and dense, unwanted seeds will be unable to germinate and will also lack the room to grow.

 Always Collect Your Grass Clippings

 When mowing, I also like to bag my grass clippings.
 If you allow your grass clippings to sit on top of your grass, they can suffocate your grass and even kill it.
 Leaving your grass clippings also promotes the building up of thatch, which also kills your grass and opens opportunities for weeds to develop.